rmrk-team/EquippableEIP/README.md

     }

     /**
-     * @notice The integral structure of a standard RMRK base item defining it.
+     * @notice The integral structure of a standard RMRK catalog item defining it.
-     * @dev Requires a minimum of 3 storage slots per base item, equivalent to roughly 60,000 gas as of Berlin hard fork
+     * @dev Requires a minimum of 3 storage slots per catalog item, equivalent to roughly 60,000 gas as of Berlin hard fork
      *  (April 14, 2021), though 5-7 storage slots is more realistic, given the standard length of an IPFS URI.
 This
      *  will result in between 25,000,000 and 35,000,000 gas per 250 assets--the maximum block size of Ethereum
      *  mainnet is 30M at peak usage.